utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ## Configuring single sign-on

-To add an authentication method, do the following:
+To begin adding an authentication method, do the following:

 1. Go to [Team Settings](https://app.getpostman.com/dashboard/teams/edit), then select **Authentication**.
 1. Select **Add Authentication Method**.